 A whirlwind trip through pre-plane flight

-It’s taken around 2,500 years to go from the humble silk kite tossed on the wind to flying a manned metal tube through the stratosphere at hypersonic speeds.
-But before we set our sights on travelling to faraway places like Mars and Jupiter, let us take a whirlwind trip through the mad hat and ingenious inventions that paved the runway for the first manned flight in 1903.
+It’s taken around 2,500 years to go from the silk kite tossed on the wind to flying a manned metal tube through the stratosphere at hypersonic speeds.
+But before we set our sights on travelling to faraway places, let us take a whirlwind trip through the ingenious inventions that paved the runway for the first manned flight in 1903.